 Edible leaf vegetable, eaten raw or cooked.
 Rich in vitamin C. Commonly eaten in all Asia (China, Japan, India, South-East-Asia).
 Cultivated or wild (for instance, in Thailand there is Pak wan and Pak wan pa, pa meaning from the forest, so as to say wild.
 It looks a bit different and tastes very nice).

-You can make a juice with it, or together with different plants.
+You can make a juice with it, but avoid large quantities, you can mix it together with different plants.
 See traditional green juice methods and recipe here.

 Sintrong (Crassocephalum crepidioides)

 Eaten raw, leaves, young stem.
 It’s part of the asteraceae family, lettuce family, close to dandelion.
 I like it very much, a little bitter, just as needed.